mohamuhsin/piano-keys/README.md

 Change the content of the element with an ID of letter-note-five to D.

 Change the content of the element with an ID of letter-note-six to C.

+**11.** Create another event handler property with a click event on the button element called nextTwo.
+Then assign the property to the value of an anonymous event handler function.